getsentry/sentry-docs/src/collections/_documentation/learn/getting-started-config/cordova.md

-You need to inform the sentry electron SDK about your CDN somewhere before application startup:
+You should `init` the SDK in the `deviceReady` function, to make sure the native integrations runs.
+For more details about Cordova [click here]({%- link _documentation/platforms/javascript/cordova.md -%})

 ```javascript
 onDeviceReady: function() {